In this post, we move a step up from the Intervals Table and we describe what we call the Interval Matrix.

-The Intervals Matrix has been described in our London Information Retrieval meetup, in October 2019 (here the slides): it is an intermediate data structure used in the Cover Song Detection approach we are investigating in.
+The Intervals Matrix has been described in our London Information Retrieval meetup, in October 2019 (here are the slides): it is an intermediate data structure used in the Cover Song Detection approach we are investigating.

-We already described in a previous post what an interval is and its central role in our approach; however, it’s worth to briefly repeat: it allows to think in terms of “relativeness” without caring about absolute frequencies or pitches.
+We already described in the previous post what an interval is and its central role in our approach; however, it’s worth briefly repeating: it allows us to think in terms of “relativeness” without caring about absolute frequencies or pitches.

 The music theory defines an interval as the difference in pitch between two sounds.